You’re considering offering discounts.

 It’s that second qualifier -- relevant -- that you should focus on.
 The best way to ensure your discounts are relevant to your audience is to segment your subscribers with different landing pages for each special offer.

 By doing so, you’ll know which segment of your audience is the most interested in which products, and can send targeted email sales sequence to help nurture your relationship with them further.
+If you'd like to dig into email sequences for digital products more, check out this guide on email marketing for online courses.

 Whenever you offer a discount, ensure it’s ultra-targeted to the audience you’re trying to reach.
 Everyone may love a discount, but a discount that brings customers in the door who have no interest in continuing a relationship with your business ultimately erodes your long-term profits.